Mercury13/unicodia/develop.md

   * Same for special cases of technically unicameral script: Cher, Geor
   * Aramaic-type scripts: Aleph
   * Brahmic scripts: K
-  * Take another letter if Aleph/K is too basic, or too ornate, or that letter just better conveys the character of the script.
+  * Take another letter if Aleph/K is too basic, or too ornate, or that letter just better conveys script’s nature.
 Examples: Arab — aleph is just a line.
 Maka — wanted a “bird”
 * Icon MAY contain an Easter egg.
 Example: alchemical symbols — water-alcohol mixture, early vodka
 * CJK: Hira, Kana and Kana phonetic are confirmed by a Japanese, and will no longer change
 * Repeat: ALL new icons will have placeholder colours instead of firm unless REALLY needed